Specialized Tracks

 Facilities and Advanced Equipment

-MIR has six laboratories and eleven research support facilities, including the Center for Clinical Imaging Research (CCIR), the East Building MR Facility, the 3-D Printing Lab, and the Research Computing and Informatics Facility (RCIF).
+MIR has five research centers and nine research support facilities, including the Center for Clinical Imaging Research (CCIR), East Building MR Facility and Research Computing and Informatics Facility (RCIF).

 Equipment housed in these facilities includes:

-• Five cyclotrons and an equipped radiopharmacy that supply both research and clinical radiotracers for the university
+- Five cyclotrons and an equipped radiopharmacy that supplies both research and clinical radiotracers for the university

-• A new small animal simultaneous acquisition PET/MRI (3T/7T dual boot) scanner, a 12T and two 4.7T small animal MR scanners, an Inveon PET scanner, and a Bruker 9.4T MRI scanner
+- A small animal simultaneous acquisition PET/MRI (3T/7T dual boot) scanner, 12T and 4.7T small animal MR scanners, an Inveon PET scanner, and a Bruker 9.4T MRI scanner

 How to Apply